kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

    \vec r_0 = \begin{bmatrix}\cos\delta_0\cos\alpha_0 \\ \cos\delta_0\sin\alpha_0\\ \sin\delta_0  \end{bmatrix}

-Note that the longitude and latitude applies to the other skysystems too, but then we use other symbols, like (:math:`\lambda, \beta`), (l,b) or (sgl, sgb).
+Note that the longitude and latitude applies to the other sky systems too, but then we use other symbols, like (:math:`\lambda, \beta`), (l,b) or (sgl, sgb).
 >From any position (x,y,z) we calculate the longitude and latitude with the expressions: